Therapeutics Decision Making Exam

 Can CPSA increase the frequency of the Therapeutics Decision Making (TDM) exam?

-The National Assessment Collaboration’s (NAC) Practice Readiness Assessment only offers this exam two times per year in all jurisdictions, and the Medical Council of Canada sets the exam schedule.
+The National Assessment Collaboration’s (NAC) Practice Readiness Assessment offers this exam 3 times per year in all jurisdictions starting in 2024.
+The Medical Council of Canada sets the exam schedule.

 How long does it take to receive my TDM exam results?